openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   Set admin state up to false.

 ``--name NAME``
-  Set a name for the VPN service.
+  Name for the VPN service.

 ``--description DESCRIPTION``
-  Set a description for the VPN service.
+  Description for the VPN service.

 .. _neutron_vpn-service-delete: